letscontrolit/ESPEasy/docs/source/Plugin/P052_tSense_K70.rst

 .. image:: P052_tSense_K70_16.jpg

 DONE!
-Power up using the tSense's 24VDC/24VAC (the unit is possible to function with input power 9VDC - 24VDC with no problem) power adaptor and setup the ESP Easy according to the next section.
+Power up using the tSense's 24VDC/24VAC (the unit is possible to function with input power 9VDC - 24VDC with no problem) power adaptor.